 Rowing at a steady state

 If you are not a complete learner, then you should already be familiar with this type of workout.
 While this method might be the most basic rowing exercise, it works better and faster than most aerobic exercises like skiing, hiking or swimming.
 To row at steady-state, you will normally start at a low rowing intensity and then move up gradually to a moderate level, and then back, repeating the process continuously for a certain period of time.
-Rowing this way can burn up anywhere between 390 to 450 calories in one hour, depending on your weight.
+Rowing this way can burn up anywhere between 390 to 900 calories in one hour, depending on your weight and workout intensity.

 If you can work out up to three hours every week, then you shouldn’t have a problem toning up within a few months.

 Rowing at intervals

 Remember, we earlier established that the more calories and fat you can burn around your core with each session is what will determine how much or how fast you will tone up.
 Rowing at intervals helps you burn more calories particularly during the short bursts of high-intensity rowing.